The perimeter and volume of a Reuleaux polyhedron: Elongated pyramids

 Since $t\in (0,1)$, it then follows that

 for $j=1,\dots, n$.
 Therefore, $\{x_1,\dots, x_{2n+1}\}$ has diameter one and has $4n$ diametric pairs.
 We conclude that this set of points is extremal. \end{proof}

 We will write $E_{n,t}=B(\{x_1,\dots, x_{2n+1}\})$ and call this shape a {\it Reuleaux elongated pyramid}.
-Given the symmetry of $E_{n,t}$, it is possible to compute its perimeter and volume explicitly along the lines discussed in the previous section.
+Given the symmetry of $E_{n,t}$, it is possible to compute its perimeter and volume explicitly.
 However, these formulae are cumbersome, so we will just present a few numerical computations in a table below.